How to Create a FreeBSD Web Server (FAMP Stack) - 2026 Guide

 Edit ~/.profile and comment out the line with /usr/bin/fortune.

-To completely silence the rest of the login messages, add a blank file named ~/.hushlogin.
+To completely silence the rest of the login messages, add a blank file in your home directory named ~/.hushlogin.

 Disable the daily system email reports